sigmie/docs.sigmie.com/src/pages/docs/indices.md

 Text processing is necessary to efficiently find a word in thousands of Documents, and it's quite an expensive task to do.

-Still, this is the key that allows us to provide a powerful Search experience.
+**Still, this is the key that allows us to provide a powerful Search experience.**

 Let's see how it works.

-Each time that you add a new Document to your Index, the analysis process takes the **text** attributes and **analyzes** them.
+Each time that you add a new Document to your Index, the analysis process takes the **text** attributes and analyzes them.

 Analyzing is passing the text through various different filters and tokenizing them.

-Let's say we have the following JSON document, and we save it in our Index.
+Let's say we have the following JSON Document, and we save it in our Index.

 ```json
 {